-Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed \dots^4 PRINCIP LE 7 - RECOGNISE AND MANAGE RISK 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. the fact that we have a committee or committees to oversee risk that comply with paragraphs (1) and (2): in our Corporate Governance Statement on page 6 and 7 and a copy of the charter of the committee: at the corporate governance section of our website at www.rea-group.com and the information referred to in paragraphs (4) and (5): in our Corporate Governance Statement on page 7 and in our Directors' Report on page 32 of our 2019 Annual Report 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and (b) disclose, in relation to each reporting period, whether such a review has taken place. the fact that board or a committee of the board reviews the entity's risk management framework at least annually to satisfy itself that it continues to be sound: in our Corporate Governance Statement on page 9 and that such a review has taken place in the reporting period covered by this Appendix 4G: in our Corporate Governance Statement on page 9 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes. how our internal audit function is structured and what role it performs: in our Corporate Governance Statement on page 9
+Corporate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
+Our reasons for not doing so are: PRINCIP LE 7 - RECOGNISE AND MANAGE RISK 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. ✓ our Corporate Governance Statement and we have disclosed a copy of the charter of the committee at: Audit, Risk and Compliance Committee Charter and the information referred to in paragraphs (4) and (5) at: our Corporate Governance Statement and in our Directors' Report on page 28 of our 2020 Annual Report set out in our Corporate Governance Statement 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. ✓ our Corporate Governance Statement and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period at: our Corporate Governance Statement □ set out in our Corporate Governance Statement 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes. ✓ our Corporate Governance Statement and we have disclosed how our internal audit function is structured and what role it performs at: our Corporate Governance Statement set out in our Corporate Governance Statement